2018 NFL draft quarterback class primer: Everything you need to know

 Darnold couldn't beat out Max Browne as a redshirt freshman in 2016, but when Browne was benched after three games, people in the NFL took notice.
 There was at least some can-he-do-it-again sense about Darnold early this season, after a dazzling 31-touchdown, nine-interception 2016 season and a fantastic?
 Rose Bowl performance against Penn State.
 Some early-season struggles in 2017 pointed to the concerns NFL evaluators had (and still have) about his footwork and some of his decision-making.

 But those same evaluators recognize that USC was affected negatively by graduation and injury issues this season, and the way Darnold has played since Halloween has affirmed what scouts love about his abilities and makeup.
-It's not certain he will even come out -- and some in the league believe he could benefit from another year in college.
-But if Darnold does enter the draft, the overall package of potential and college performance makes him a candidate for the No. 1 overall pick.
+The overall package of potential and college performance makes Darnold a candidate for the No. 1 overall pick.
 He went first in McShay's debut?mock draft.

 Kiper's draft ranking: No. 2 QB and No. 5 overall prospect.
 From Kiper's Big Board: "I think Darnold has a chance to be special, and I believe in his talent long term.
 Darnold has a big frame, makes quick decisions and is an accurate, natural passer."